matany90/User-management/README.md

 In this way, the server is stored in heroku and can load the client according to the path

 ### Installation instructions: DEV-MODE
-To run the project locally, after the clone has run
+To run the project locally, first clone the project and then:
 In root folder:
 #### npm install
 #### npm run server